-Jake Greene is a Senior Research Associate at TIMEP.
-He recently received a Master’s in Global Affairs from the American University in Cairo, where he specialized in international security.
-His research interests include terrorism and insurgency, geopolitics, and geostrategy.
-He previously interned with TIMEP.
+Jake Greene is a Senior Research Associate at TIMEP, where he has researched and written on security issues in Egypt and Libya.
+He received a Master’s in Global Affairs from the American University in Cairo, and his research interests include nonproliferation, geopolitics, and geostrategy.
+Jake’s commentary has appeared in Foreign Affairs, the Bulletin of the Atomic Scientists, and other publications, and he has been interviewed by the Associated Press, Mada Masr, and Vocativ.
 You can follow him on Twitter: @SinaiWonk.

 Brad Youngblood is a Research Associate at TIMEP focusing on elections and political processes.
 He received an M.A. in Arab Studies from Georgetown University, where he specialized in political transitions and mainstream Islamist groups.
 Mr. Youngblood previously worked in data analysis, and has a B.A. in international studies from the University of Oklahoma.
 You can follow him on Twitter: @BradRYoungblood.

 Erin Fracolli is a Research Assistant at TIMEP focusing on gender issues and human rights.
 Ms. Fracolli received her M.A. from American University’s School of International Service, specializing in international peace and conflict resolution, with a research focus on human rights.
 She completed her undergraduate studies at the University of California, Davis, where she majored in international relations and French.